Easy Steps To Grow Peace Lily In Containers

 A hallmark of overfertilization is green blossoms.
-If your plant displays this symptom, cease fertilizing and reduce the fertilizer you use the following growing season by half.
+If your plant displays this symptom, cease fertilizing and reduce the fertilizer you use by half during the following growing season.

 Use an organic houseplant fertilizer in the spring and summer to encourage flowering.
 Remember that peace lilies are delicate to chemical fertilizers.
 Thus, the best choices are organic.

-Since peace lilies are prone to root rot, it's crucial to ensure that the plant has a chance to dry out in between waterings entirely and that the container it resides in drains properly.
+Since peace lilies are prone to root rot, it's crucial to ensure that the plant can dry out in between waterings entirely and that the container it resides in drains properly.